isomerpages/moe-ncps/_parents-and-students/Information for Parents/Information for Parents.md

 ---
 #### Students’ Safety

-1\.
-If you wish to see your child/ward, please obtain a visitor pass at the security post and proceed to the General Office for assistance.
+1. If you wish to see your child/ward, please obtain a visitor pass at the security post and proceed to the General Office for assistance.

-2\.
-If you need to take your child/ward home during curriculum time, please inform your child/ward’s Form Teacher in advance.
+2. If you need to take your child/ward home during curriculum time, please inform your child/ward’s Form Teacher in advance.

-3\.
-Please wait for your child/ward outside the school (at Gate A, B or C) during dismissal time.
+3. Please wait for your child/ward outside the school (at Gate A, B or C) during dismissal time.

-4\.
-Parents who are driving should drop off/pick up their children at Gate C and not along the main road at Gate A or B. This is to ensure students and other road users will be safe and not be inconvenienced.
+4. Parents who are driving should drop off/pick up their children at Gate C and not along the main road at Gate A or B. This is to ensure students and other road users will be safe and not be inconvenienced.

-5\.
-Parents/Visitors are not allowed to drive into the school premises during school hours.
+5. Parents/Visitors are not allowed to drive into the school premises during school hours.
 Parents are allowed to drive-in to the school only from 4.20 p.m. onwards.

-6\.
-Impress upon your child/ward the danger of running along corridors and up and down the staircases.
+6. Impress upon your child/ward the danger of running along corridors and up and down the staircases.

-**B) Communication with the School**
+#####  Communication with the School

 1\.
 Please update any changes to your contact numbers with your child’s/ward’s Form Teacher.